If you're looking to score the best deal on domestic flights when using your miles, you're in the right place.

 This is the beauty of Delta's variable award pricing system.
 While it sometimes means Delta wants a boatload of SkyMiles, the upside is these ultra-cheap domestic flights and other Delta SkyMiles flash sales.

-One big caveat to keep in mind: These ultra-low domestic awards are typically Delta basic economy fares.
-Delta began selling basic economy award tickets on nearly all domestic flights last year – and they’re quickly spreading to even international flights.
+One big caveat to keep in mind: The cheapest awards are typically Delta basic economy fares.
+Delta began selling basic economy award tickets on nearly all domestic flights in 2019 – and they've continuously spread to more and more international routes, too.

 But American has shaken things up in a big way with deeply discounted awards for economy flights.
-They're called economy web specials, and it's fairly easy to find domestic flights starting at just 5,000 AAdvantage each way.
+They're called web specials, and it's fairly easy to find domestic flights starting at just 6,000 AAdvantage miles each way.